 GGI is one of Canada’s leading firms in the areas of program evaluation and results-based management (RBM).
 It has conducted many evaluations and developed evaluation and results-based management frameworks for public sector organizations and NGOs in Canada and abroad.
 GGI seeks to apply innovative qualitative and quantitative methodologies that provide insights into the results, relevance and cost-effectiveness of policies and programs.

 GGI has established a reputation of providing timely, rigorous research in projects that range from small-scale focussed studies to very complex, large-scale evaluations.
 Among other achievements, GGI has adapted traditional evaluation methodologies to address the increasing range of public sector programs being delivered through third parties – whether they be other levels of government, non-government organizations or the private sector.
-GGI has adapted its evaluation practice to respond to the requirements of the 2009 federal government evaluation policy.
+GGI has adapted its evaluation practice to respond to the standards set by the Canadian Evaluation Society, the American Evaluation Association, and the 2016 Canadian federal government evaluation policy.

 GGI’s evaluation and RBM practice covers a broad range of research-based services, including: